SharinaS/Cloud-Engineering-Fundamentals/global_accelerator.md

 For each endpoint, you can configure weights (weights are numbers that you use to indicate the proportion of traffic to route to each one) so you can do things like performance testing within a region.

-## What to Do with a Global Accelerator
+## Use Cases

 ### Associate IP addresses with regional resources

 Associate the **static IP addresses** provided by AWS Global Accelerator to regional AWS resources or endpoints, such as Network Load Balancers, Application Load Balancers, EC2 Instances, and Elastic IP addresses.

-The IP addresses are anycast from AWS edge locations so they provide onboarding to the AWS global network close to your users.
+The IP addresses are Anycast from AWS edge locations so they provide onboarding to the AWS global network close to your users.

+* Anycast is a network addressing and routing methodology in which a single destination address has multiple routing paths to two or more endpoint destinations.

+#### Scenario

+An online trading platform with thousands of clients across the globe is hosted in AWS.
+To reduce latency, you have to direct user traffic to the nearest application endpoint to the client. **The traffic should be routed to the closest edge location via an Anycast static IP address.** AWS Shield should also be integrated into the solution for DDoS protection.

+Which of the following is the MOST suitable service that the Solutions Architect should use to satisfy the above requirements?

+--> AWS Global Accelerator

 ### Move endpoints